erclx/bun-vite-react-ts-template/README.md

-# Vite React TypeScript Template
+# Bun Vite React TypeScript Template

 A starter template for React projects.
-Pre-configured with Vite, TypeScript, ESLint, and Prettier.
+Pre-configured with Bun, Vite, TypeScript, ESLint, and Prettier.
 Clone it and start building.

 ## Disclaimer